How To Measure Success In Life Your Own Damn Way

 Here’s what you can learn about yourself based on how you measure success in life.

-So, how do you measure success in life…?
+So, how to measure success in life…?

 1: If you measure success based on money, here’s a little about you